OpenEnergyDashboard/DesignDocs/testing/testing.md

 Set the following to get the desired result:

 - A2, B2, C2 & D2 are the same as described for line readings.
+The value of C2 should be set but should not change the bar result.
 - I2 should be the number of days in each bar for the graphic values you want.
+This is the value in column "Bar width" in the table above.

 Note that J2, K2 & L2 should be automatically calculated and correct.

 The readings values used are the same as the description for the line readings.
 Generally, they are the same as a line reading example and can be reused.
 Some formulas used assume the line reading span the same time as the bar so they need to be set.
+The cell range will be in columns I to K for bar readings.

 The spreadsheet uses these formula.
 Since the DB returns bars starting with the most recent time, it has to work from the last reading backward.: